-- In a large frying pan, melt butter or oil, and cook onions until soft.
+- In a large frying pan or Dutch oven, melt 1 to 2 tablespoons butter or oil, and cook onions until soft.

 - Add the cabbage, and cook until slightly soft.

-- Mix in the egg noodles and kielbasa, if using, and cook until warm and heated through.
-Add more butter, if needed
+- Mix in the egg noodles, adding butter as you go, and cook until warm and heated through.
+Stir in cooked kielbasa, and add more butter, if needed

 - Season with salt and pepper, to taste